naotokui/penseur/README.md

 p.analogy("Why can't every lightsaber be the same color as mine?")
 # Perform an analogy using a different text file
 p.analogy("Why can't every lightsaber be the same color as mine?", "different_text_filename")

+# Display the sentence encodings in a 2D visual plot.
+Only works with small corpora.
+p.display_PCA_plot()
 ```

 # skip-thoughts